swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 ## Impact on existing code

-Code using the existing functions won't be affected as everything proposed is additional.
+### `Locale.Region.isoRegions` starts to include regions of the "grouping" category

-Note that currently `Locale.Region.isoRegions` does not return regions that fall into the `.grouping` category.
-It was designed that way because those fall under the grouping category are often used differently from the other regions.
-The behavior of this method will remain unchanged.
-Those who wish to retrieve a list of ISO regions including those of the "grouping" category can do so with `Locale.Region.isoRegions(of: .grouping)`.
+Currently `Locale.Region.isoRegions` does not return regions that fall into the `.grouping` category.
+Those fall under the grouping category don't fit into the tree-structured containment hierarchy like the others.
+Given that it is not yet possible to filter ISO regions by category, these regions are not included in the return values of API.

+With the introduction of `Locale.Region.isoRegions(ofCategory:)`, we propose changing the behavior of `Locale.Region.isoRegions` to include all ISO regions, including those of the grouping category.
+Those who wish to exclude those of the "grouping" category can do so with `Locale.Region.isoRegions(of:)`.

+Please refer to the Alternative Considered section for more discussion.

 ## Alternatives considered